 This tissue paper Easter Egg suncatcher is the perfect Easter craft for preschoolers to make at home or at school.

-I love this art project because it's a simple craft for kids of all ages to make.
-Plus, it doesn't require any fancy supplies.
+I love this art project because it’s one of our simple tissue paper crafts for kids of all ages to make.
+Plus, it doesn’t require any fancy supplies.
 All you need is a piece of paper, tissue paper, and glue!

 The end result is a beautiful faux stained glass suncatcher you can hang in the window.

 This post contains affiliate links.
 As an Amazon Associate and a participant in other affiliate programs, we earn a commission on qualifying purchases.

 Easter Egg Stained Glass Window Craft